cree-py/RemixBot/README.md

 - [Sleedyak](https://github.com/Sleedyak)

 ### Contributing
-If you need support with the bot or would like to *contribute to CreeperBot*, join [the discord server](https://discord.gg/hEPxEX6) and ask any of the people with the Creators/Contributors role.
+If you need support with the bot or would like to *contribute to creepy.py*, join [the discord server](https://discord.gg/hEPxEX6) and ask any of the people with the Creators/Contributors role.
 Make sure to read the [Contributor Covenant Code of Conduct](https://github.com/cree-py/creepy.py/wiki/Contributor-Covenant-Code-of-Conduct) and agree to it before becoming a contributor.

 ### Features
 - [x] Evalulate python code and more commands for contributors!